-- At our school we recognize that parents know their children best.
-Parents are always welcome to discuss their child and their views are respected and their concerns are taken into consideration at all stages of the SEN procedure. - All parents and /or carers are invited to meet with their child's class teachers include regularity of meetings e.g. termly, half termly as well as receiving an annual report. - Parents of children identified as having SEN are also invited to a further consultation once a term at which their child's progress, Intervention and Support Plan detailing the additional support, interventions and targets are discussed and agreed. - Parents may also be invited, where appropriate, to any additional training being provided by external agencies, e.g. Makaton. - SENCO's will have a good knowledge of the agencies listed in the Local Offer, and will advise parents to visit the Local Offer if they feel they need any additional support at home.
+At Our school we recognize that parents know their children best.
+Parents are always welcome to discuss their child and their views are respected and their concerns are taken into consideration at all stages of the SEN procedure.

+- All parents and /or carers are invited to meet with their child's class teachers include regularity of meetings e.g. termly, half termly as well as receiving an annual report. - Parents of children identified as having SEN are also invited to a further consultation once a term at which their child's progress, Intervention and Support Plan detailing the additional support, interventions and targets are discussed and agreed. - (Include any additional opportunities for parents to attend e.g. curriculum events, parent workshops.)